bryce-carson/whyse/README.md

 I'm returning to the project on April 19th, 2025 (Sat 19 Apr 2025 12:34:49 AM
 MDT).
 I am not sure how long I have been away; after checking the git log it appears I've been largely inactive since May 13th, 2024.
 That's nearly one year!

+# Ignored files

+If you've received a tarball of this source code you may have received additional files which are otherwise ignored.
+One of these is whs.pdf, which is a rendering of the source code from an earlier version of whyse retained only to show what a PDF should look like.